 1. Empathize With Their Situation

-One important aspect of any relationship is empathy – trying to know and understand your partner’s feelings and situation.
+One crucial aspect of any relationship is empathy – trying to know and understand your partner’s feelings and situation.
 This is especially important for drug abusers.
 By sharing their feelings and understanding the reasons behind their drug abuse, they will not feel so alone, and you will become much closer.

 2. Educate Yourself on Dependence and Addiction Issues